rust-lang/rust/src/doc/trpl/hello-cargo.md

 Hello, world!
 ```

+Cargo checks to see if any of your project’s files have been modified, and only
+rebuilds your project if they’ve changed since the last time you built it.

-This hasn’t bought us a whole lot over our simple use of `rustc`, but think
+With simple projects, Cargo doesn't bring a whole lot over just using `rustc`,
-about the future: when our project gets more complex, we need to do more
+but it will become useful in future.
+When your projects get more complex,
-things to get all of the parts to properly compile.
-With Cargo, as our project
+you'll need to do more things to get all of the parts to properly compile.
+With
-grows, we can just run `cargo build`, and it’ll work the right way.
+Cargo, you can just run `cargo build`, and it should work the right way.

+## Building for Release

-When our project is finally ready for release, we can use `cargo build
+When your project is finally ready for release, you can use `cargo build
---release` to compile our project with optimizations.
+--release` to compile your project with optimizations.
+These optimizations make
+your Rust code run faster, but turning them on makes your program take longer
+to compile.
+This is why there are two different profiles, one for development,
+and one for building the final program you’ll give to a user.

-You'll also notice that Cargo has created a new file: `Cargo.lock`.
+Running this command also causes Cargo to create a new file called
+*Cargo.lock*, which looks like this:

 ```toml
 [root]